 PTCA in patients who are not acceptable candidates for coronary artery bypass graft surgery requires careful consideration, including possible hemodynamic support during PTCA as treatment of this patient population carries special risk.

-Use extreme caution and careful judgment in patients whom anticoagulation is not indicated.
+Use extreme caution and careful judgement in patients whom anticoagulation is not indicated.

-Use extreme caution and careful judgment in patients who have severe reaction to contrast agents that cannot be adequately pre-medicated.
+Use extreme caution and careful judgement in patients who have severe reaction to contrast agents that cannot be adequately pre-medicated.

 PTCA should only be performed at hospitals where emergency coronary artery bypass graft surgery can be quickly performed in the event of a potentially injurious or life-threatening complication.

 To reduce the potential for vessel damage, the inflated diameter of the balloon should approximate, or be less than, the diameter of the vessel just proximal and distal to the stenosis.

 Use only the recommended balloon inflation medium.
 Never use air or any gaseous medium to inflate the balloon.